preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 **Note!** Microsoft Team is not available in Omnia on-prem.

 + **Default Resource Url**: Choose to link to a Sharepoint site or to Microsoft Teams.
 + **Setup template**: Here you can select to create a Custom template, to use a Microsoft Teams template, or to Clone an excisting team.
 See below for more information on a custom template.
 To use a Microsoft Teams template you must enter the id of the template (can be found in Teams admin center).
-Information about how to clone an existing team will be added soon.
++ **Clone an existing team**: If the purpose of this template is to make it possible to clone a team, select this option.
+Note that a colleague must be member of the team for this to be possible.

 Create a custom Microsoft Team template
 ----------------------------------------